 Alt+Space and N: Minimize

 Alt+Space and N: Supposedly, you want to open a new window, and you do not want to close the current window’s contents.
-You want to minimize I. In that case, you will have to press on Alt+Space and N to minimize the current window you are working on.
+You want to minimize I. In that case, you will have to press Alt+Space and N to minimize the current window you are working on.

 Alt+Space and x: Maximize